twitter/the-algorithm/src/scala/com/twitter/simclusters_v2/README.md

 ### Community Detection - Known For
 The bipartite follow graph can be used to identify groups of Producers who have similar followers, or who are "Known For" a topic.
 Specifically, the bipartite follow graph can also be represented as an *m x n* matrix (*A*), where consumers are presented as *u* and producers are represented as *v*.

-Producer-producer similarity is computed as the cosine similarity between users who follow each producer.
+The producer-producer similarity is computed as the cosine similarity between users who follow each producer.
 The resulting cosine similarity values can be used to construct a producer-producer similarity graph, where the nodes are producers and edges are weighted by the corresponding cosine similarity value.
 Noise removal is performed, such that edges with weights below a specified threshold are deleted from the graph.

 After noise removal has been completed, Metropolis-Hastings sampling-based community detection is then run on the Producer-Producer similarity graph to identify a community affiliation for each producer.
 This algorithm takes in a parameter *k* for the number of communities to be detected.